Photo of Otiono, Nduka

 Nduka Otiono

-Assistant Professor (cross-appointed Institute of African Studies)
+Assistant Professor (cross-appointed with the Institute of African Studies)

 Email:nduka.otiono@carleton.ca